falansari/project-01-bankingwithjava/README.md

   - Withdraw feature
   - Transfer feature
   - Transaction history records

-## UNRESOLVED ISSUES
 - **Filtering transactions** User can query the program and get transactions with certain conditions (e.g. today, yesterday, last week, last 7 days, last month, last 30 days and filtering on the basics of date and time).
 - **Overdraft Protection (requires login)**
     - Charge an ACME overdraft protection fee of $35 when overdrafting.
     - Prevent withdrawing more than $100 if the account balance is negative.
     - Deactivate the account after 2 overdrafts; reactivate if the customer resolves the negative balance and pays the overdraft fees.
+- Implemented ability to do as many operations as the user wants before deciding when to exit the system.

+## UNRESOLVED ISSUES
+- Overdraft count should be reset with a transfer from another account also not only deposit.

 ## IDEAS FOR IMPROVEMENTS
-- Implement ability to do as many operations as the user wants before deciding when to exit the system.
+- PDF statement print out
 - Add ability to prematurely end any ongoing operation and go back to the main menu without completing the operation.
 - Encrypt all sensitive user and accounts data, not only passwords to prevent data tampering.